 The causes of IBS are still relatively unknown.

 There is no cure for irritable bowel syndrome.
-Treatment is aimed at relieving symptoms, and includes dietary changes (avoiding caffeine, milk products, and sweeteners), relaxation techniques, medications and exercise.
+Treatment is aimed at relieving symptoms and includes dietary changes (avoiding caffeine, milk products, and sweeteners), relaxation techniques, medications, and exercise.

-Symptoms of irritable bowel syndromeThere are three types of irritable bowel syndrome (IBS):
+There are three types of irritable bowel syndrome (IBS):

-- IBS with constipation - the patient experiences stomach pain, discomfort, bloating, infrequent or much delayed bowel movements, or hard/lumpy stools
+- IBS with constipation - the patient experiences stomach pain, discomfort, bloating, infrequent or delayed bowel movements, or hard/lumpy stools

-- IBS with alternating constipation and diarrhea.
+- IBS with alternating constipation and diarrhea

 The most common symptoms experienced by people with IBS are:

-- A change in bowel habits, either diarrhea, constipation, and even both
+- A change in bowel habits

-- After going to the toilet the patient may feel that his/her bowels are not fully emptied
+- After going to the toilet, the patient may feel that his/her bowels are not fully emptied

 - Passing of mucus from the back passage (rectum)

-- Swelling/bloating of the abdomen.
+- Swelling/bloating of the abdomen

-IBS signs and symptoms may vary considerably from patient to patient.
+IBS signs and symptoms vary considerably from patient to patient.
 They often resemble those of other diseases and conditions.

 - Frequent urination